 L'Unita, launched in 1924 by one of the founders of Italian Communism, Antonio Gramsci, suspended publication after shareholders failed to agree on a plan to save the debt-ridden daily.

-"They killed L'Unita" read the newspaper's front page on Wednesday -- an issue that consisted almost entirely of blank pages.
+"They killed L'Unita" read the newspaper's front page -- an issue that consisted almost entirely of blank pages.

 The newspaper's website carried a similar message: "After three months of fighting, they have succeeded: they have killed L'Unita."